Hedgerow exemptions – planting oilseed rape and temporary grass

 These exemptions and derogations are different from those under cross compliance and so you should ensure you are familiar with them.

-A key change is the new ‘streamlined notification process’ for farmers needing an exemption to cut hedges in August if they are sowing oilseed rape or temporary grass, which replaces the previous two-week waiting period.
+A key change is the new ‘streamlined notification process’ for farmers needing an exemption to cut hedges in August if they are sowing oilseed rape or temporary grass in August, which replaces the previous two-week waiting period.

 What's changed?